666luyong/TemporaryAI/README.md

 ## ⚙️ Configuration & Custom Scripts

-To comply with open-source policies and allow user customization, this project **does not include** proprietary JavaScript scripts for hiding the sidebar or forcing temporary sessions by default.
-Compatible scripts for the current ChatGPT/Gemini UI will be released in a proper form later.
+This project includes open-source default scripts that hide the sidebar and enforce temporary session behavior.

-### How to Enable Interface Optimization Scripts?
+### How to Customize the Scripts?

-In the `Sources/Resources/` directory, you will find the following example files:
+In the `Sources/Resources/` directory, you will find:
-- `chatgpt_default_script.js.example`
+- `chatgpt_default_script.js`
-- `gemini_default_script.js.example`
+- `gemini_default_script.js`

-By default the app **does not load any optimization scripts**, so the web UI stays unchanged unless you supply code.

-**Methods:**
+By default the app loads these scripts automatically.
+You can:

-1. **Rename (Recommended for Developers)**:
+1. **Edit Local Files (Recommended for Developers)**:
-   Rename the above files to `chatgpt_default_script.js` and `gemini_default_script.js`, and write your DOM manipulation code inside (e.g., `document.querySelector('...').style.display = 'none'`).
+   Modify the files above to adjust DOM behavior (e.g., `document.querySelector('...').style.display = 'none'`).

 2. **Configure in App Settings (Recommended for Users)**:
    Launch the App, click the gear icon in the top right to enter **Settings** -> **Scripts**.